401ode/tools/non-data-python.md

 # http://example.com/shawn
 ```

-- [Scrapy](https://scrapy.org/) - An alternative to everything I just wrote above, this package is designed to intelligently scrape whatever site you point it at.
+- [`Scrapy`](https://scrapy.org/) - An alternative to everything I just wrote above, this package is designed to intelligently scrape whatever site you point it at.
 Seems super-promising.

 ## Code Formatting

 - Less a tool, but more of the Bible for how to format/style Python code is [PEP8](https://www.python.org/dev/peps/pep-0008/?). *PEP* stands for *Python Enhancement Proposal*.
 This particular PEP was written by the creator of Python himself, [Guido van Rossum](https://gvanrossum.github.io/).
 In it, he makes the point that "code is read much more often than it is written."
 As such, code should be readable by humans.
+- [`yapf`](https://github.com/google/yapf) - Google's opinionated code-formatter.
+To wit: 'Most of the current formatters for Python --- e.g., `autopep8`, and `pep8ify` --- are made to remove lint errors from code.
+This has some obvious limitations.
+For instance, code that conforms to the PEP 8 guidelines may not be reformatted.
+But it doesn't mean that the code looks good...
+YAPF takes a different approach.
+It's based off of `clang-format`, developed by Daniel Jasper.
+In essence, the algorithm takes the code and reformats it to the best formatting that conforms to the style guide, even if the original code didn't violate the style guide.
+The idea is also similar to the `gofmt` tool for the Go programming language: end all holy wars about formatting...'
 - [Black](https://github.com/ambv/black) is an extremely-opinionated code formatter.
 To quote the project's site, "*Black* reformats entire files in place.
 It is not configurable.
 It doesn’t take previous formatting into account."
 But it's actually got a great aesthetic taste.
 Worth your time.
 Also has plugins to autoformat your code in a bunch of different editors.
 - [iSort](https://pypi.org/project/isort/) - Will intelligently and elegantly sort your module imports at the top of your .py file.
 Compatible with Black.

 ## Image Manipulation

-- [Pillow](https://pillow.readthedocs.io/en/5.2.x/) - A fork of an old-school, but incredibly powerful, project called Python Imaging Library or PIL, this is much easier to use and just as powerful.
+- [`pillow`](https://pillow.readthedocs.io/en/5.2.x/) - A fork of an old-school, but incredibly powerful, project called Python Imaging Library or PIL, this is much easier to use and just as powerful.

+## Cool Built-In Modules

+- [`re`](https://docs.python.org/3/library/re.html) - Excellent and flexible use of regular expressions.
+- [`collections`](https://docs.python.org/3/library/collections.html) - A bunch of different collectio objects.
+New favorite one is [Counter](https://docs.python.org/3/library/collections.html#collections.Counter), where you can feed in elements and it'll keep track of how frequently they are used.
+- [`random`](https://docs.python.org/3/library/random.html) - "This module implements pseudo-random number generators for various distributions."
+They note, however, that "the pseudo-random generators of this module should not be used for security purposes.
+For security or cryptographic uses, see the [`secrets`](https://docs.python.org/3/library/secrets.html#module-secrets) module."

 ## Reference